PetteriMoilanen/Demos/README.md

 # Demo_notebooks
 A repo for demo notebooks of various tools and techniques I've explored.
 The idea is to have the notebooks demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.

-Will probably contain separate folders for different projects and such, but for now all is in the root.
+Will probably contain separate folders for different tools and such, but for now all is in the root.

 ## Contents: